dineshkummarc/lintnode/README.rst

            (lambda ()
              (lintnode-hook)))

+ (custom-set-variables
+  ;; custom-set-variables was added by Custom.
+  ;; If you edit it by hand, you could mess it up, so be careful.
+  ;; Your init file should contain only one such instance.
+  ;; If there is more than one, they won't work right.
+  '(lintnode-curl-program "c:/Tools/curl")
+  '(lintnode-node-program "c:/node-0.4.7/bin/node")
+  '(lintnode-port 1337))

 I use this js2-mode, there are a lot of variants but this one indents properly https://github.com/mooz/js2-mode/blame/master/js2-mode.el

+I use this js-comint https://github.com/user-1/js-comint on windows, and the original elsewhere.

 :Now Original readme continues...: